solc0nf/data_bank/README.md

-These data files are made using the faker module in Python
+These data files are made using the faker module in Python.